 "Whatever you’re doing right now is the best use of your time, according to you." - @shl

 The warden and the fools

 Before deleting my account I caught my first glimpse of Facebook’s “warning” notes: correctives it dutifully pastes like a Victorian schoolmarm onto comments it deems problematic.
 These I saw on the newsfeed of a friend who responded with the humorous epithet: “fascistbook!”

 Warning labels stuck like annoying Post-its on casual comments change the platform's atmosphere.
-It's not just you and your friends and acquaintances socializing anymore, it's you, them, and a phalanx of intrusive busybodies.
+It's not just you and your friends and acquaintances socializing anymore, it's you, them, and a phalanx of uninvited busybodies.

 If people’s minds are really so feeble that they need professional assistance just to make their way through low-definition social media posts, then it’s a problem that Post-it notes aren’t going to fix.
 Indeed, outsourcing our thinking (and therefore agency) to others is an underlying societal fault line.

 And, even if the Post-it note is accurate (and that's a big 'if' given nuanced problems that have ensued), is there any evidence that these notes change people’s minds?
 Do they perhaps make people more interested in the comment, once it’s labeled — implicity — subversive or transgressive?